jeremiahflaga/jeremiahflaga.github.io-OLD/pages/other/good-stuffs.md

 > "I believe that knowing object-oriented design principles and applying best practices like SOLID, KISS and YAGNI are far more important than design patterns themselves.
 If you apply these principles, **patterns will come out naturally**."

+["7 minutes, 26 seconds, and the Fundamental Theorem of Agile Software Development"](https://www.youtube.com/watch?v=WSes_PexXcA) of J. B. Rainsberger

+> "The fundamental theorem of agile software development says this: **If you want to estimate little things, you have to refactor**, because refactoring is how you reduce accidental complication; and only by driving accidental complication down as far as you possibly can will your relative estimates have any meaning..."
+<br /><br />
+"...Therefore if you're gonna estimate, you'd better refactor, which means Scrum cannot work without XP."

 ### On Learning